 Access: It is a 300-metre walk from the parking area to the stone circle through fields with gates or stiles, which can be challenging, particularly for wheelchairs or buggies.
 Be aware that access is through a working farmyard and private landholdings, for which the landowner issues a £1 charge per person.

 Facilities: There are no facilities on site.
 The nearest public toilets and a café are at Parsley Hay, just over a mile away to the west near the A515 junction with The Rake.

 Dogs: Dogs on leads are welcome but must be kept under close control as there may be animals grazing.

 Plan a Great Day Out

 After Arbor Low Stone Circle, why not travel on to two other nearby prehistoric sites in our care?
 Nine Ladies Stone Circle, a small Bronze Age stone circle, is 6 miles to the east, and then Hob Hurst's House, a burial chamber, is 3 miles further to the north east.
 Enjoy beautiful Peak District moorland views from both.

-Or extend your day out with a visit to the imposing ruins of Peveril Castle on a hillside overlooking the pretty village of Castleton, offering breathtaking views across the Hope Valley and beyond.
+Or extend your day out with a visit to the imposing ruins of Peveril Castle, set on a hillside overlooking the pretty village of Castleton and offering breathtaking views across the Hope Valley and beyond.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.

 - 14% Government funding